 John O'Loughlin's research interests are in the political geography of the post-Soviet Union, including Russian and Ukrainian geopolitics, Eurasian quasi-states, and ethno-territorialial nationalisms.
 He has also published on the diffusion of democracy, electoral geography, the geography of conflict, and the political geography of Nazi Germany.
 He teaches undergraduate classes in Political Geography, Geographies of Global Change, and the Geography of Western Europe, and graduate classes in Political Geography.
 He serves on the Advisory Committee of the International Affairs undergraduate program.
 He is Editor-in Chief of Political Geography.

 Publications updated February 2011

-I also continue on the Advisory Committee of the International Affairs undergraduate program for the 22nd year.
-Recently, I have joined the National Geographic Society's Committee on Research and Exploration.
+I am editor-in-chief of Political Geography and editor of Eurasian Geography and Economics.
+I serve on the Advisory Committee of the International Affairs undergraduate program.
+I also serve on the National Geographic Society's Committee on Research and Exploration.